A Less Terrifying Universe? Mundanity as an Explanation for the Fermi Paradox: What if One or Both Mundane Premises are False?

 {\bf Many Civilizations, Mundane Technology Level:} In the most extreme form, every planet in its habitable zone would host an ETC. Thus Proxima Centauri b would be a promising location.
 While a candidate radio technosignature signal was once identified from Proxima Centauri, it was subsequently found to be an Earth-based artifact \citep{Sheikh2021}.

 {\bf Very Few Civilizations, Mundane Technology Level:} This situation naturally explains the Great Silence.
-However, it also invalidates one of the assumption behind the Fermi paradox, that a reasonable number of ETCs would arise and rather rapidly spread throughout the Galaxy.
+However, it also invalidates one of the assumption behind the Fermi paradox, that a reasonable number of ETCs would arise and rather rapidly\footnote{i.e., on a timescale much less than the age of the Milky Way} spread throughout the Galaxy.
 Although it might be viewed as an extreme version of the mundanity paradigm, there would still be a drive for such civilizations to explore large volumes of the Galaxy.
 As noted in Section \ref{section:colonizing}, this is perhaps achievable by near-future technology on the Earth.

 Thus, neither of these four scenarios appear as consistent with the inconclusive results of current SETI as does the double mundanity hypothesis.

 \Needspace*{7\baselineskip}